Weakly Supervised Source-Specific Sound Level Estimation in Noisy Soundscapes: Related Work

 \subsection{Sound level estimation}

 Typically, sound levels are measured for an entire audio signal, regardless of the sources, and can be measured at short-term scales or in an integrated fashion considering the entire signal.
 For digital audio signals, full-scale sound level measures such as \emph{dBFS (decibels relative to full scale)} \cite{kinsler1999fundamentals} are typically used and can be calibrated to estimate sound pressure levels.
-Whereas loudness measures like \emph{LUFS (loudness units relative to full scale)} apply perceptual weighting as well as silence gating mechanisms to provide sound level estimates more closely related to perceived loudness \cite{grimm2010toward}.
+In contrast, loudness measures like \emph{LUFS (loudness units relative to full scale)} apply perceptual weighting as well as silence gating mechanisms to provide sound level estimates more closely related to perceived loudness \cite{grimm2010toward}.

 Prior research in SSSLE has primarily focused on estimating traffic sound levels in noise monitoring and the estimation of isolated instrument track levels in automatic mixing systems.
-More traditional approaches to SSSLE require the presence of isolated source \cite{Scott11automaticmultitrack, don1985road, perez2009automatic}.
-However, more recent approaches have used fully-supervised source separation techniques (e.g. non-negative matrix factorization) to be more robust in the presence of other known, modeled sources \cite{GLOAGUEN2019229, gloaguen:hal-02285320, gloaguen:hal-01375796, ward2017estimating}.
+Traditional approaches to SSSLE require access to isolated sources \cite{Scott11automaticmultitrack, don1985road, perez2009automatic}.
+However, more recent approaches have used fully-supervised source separation techniques to perform well in the presence of other known, modeled sources \cite{GLOAGUEN2019229, gloaguen:hal-02285320, gloaguen:hal-01375796, ward2017estimating}.